hsaijo/hsaijo.github.io/index.md

         <div class="paper-meta">
           <span class="paper-journal">The B.E.
 Journal of Macroeconomics</span>, 2008
         </div>
-        <p class="paper-abstract">Cartelization-driven markup increases explain a substantial fraction of Japan's weak recovery from the Great Depression.</p>
+        <p class="paper-abstract">The increase in markups due to cartelization can explain a substantial fraction of Japan's weak recovery from the Great Depression.</p>
         <div class="paper-files">
           <a href="http://hsaijo.github.io/files/japanese_depression.pdf">Paper</a>
         </div>